Georgetown Hoyas men's basketball: 2024-25 Season

 The team's roster was completely overhauled before the 2024–2025 season.
 Headlined by Top 50 high school recruit Thomas Sorber, reigning Ivy League freshman of the year Malik Mack (from Harvard), and highly regarded graduate transfer Micah Peavy (from TCU), the recruiting class was ranked as the 29th best in the country.
 The Hoyas got out to their best start in over a decade, as they began the year 12–2.
 The strong start included Cooley's first win at rival Syracuse in the 100th matchup of the storied rivalry, and a 3–0 record to begin Big East play with wins over Creighton, Seton Hall and Xavier.

 Georgetown struggled with injuries down the stretch, most significantly losing Sorber for the season in early February.
 Georgetown was selected to play in the inaugural 2025 College Basketball Crown postseason tournament in Las Vegas, Nevada.
 The Hoyas won their opening round game versus Washington State, 85–82 before losing in the Quarterfinals to Nebraska 81–69.
 The finished the year 18-16 (8-12 in the Big East).

 In June, two Hoyas were selected in June at the 2025 NBA Draft.
 Sorber was chosen 15th overall by the Oklahoma City Thunder, and Peavy went 40th overall to the New Orleans Pelicans.
 Sorber's selection made him the first player in program history to be drafted directly into the NBA as a freshman.
 The 2025 draft marked the sixth time since 1980 (and the first time since 2008) that a pair of Georgetown teammates were selected in the same draft.

+2025-26 Season

+After taking large strides in 2024-25, 2026 was a bit of a letdown in comparison.
+Despite a strong 5–0 start, the team's best since the 2017-18 season, the Hoyas struggled for the remainder of the year.
+Key players like sophomore center Julius Halaifonua, who many hoped would fill the void left by Sorber, failed to take significant strides and the squad ultimately finished in last place in the Big East for the third time in six seasons.
+Playing as the 11th seed in the Big East tournament, Georgetown concluded its season with upset victories over DePaul and Villanova before being defeated in the semifinals by UConn.